 Step 1) Register on the Norwegian Directorate of Immigration's (UDI's) Application Portal and book an appointment for after your arrival in Norway at the local police station.
-The local police stations are Ski (called Follo Police), Romerike (Lillestrøm), Østfold (Sarpsborg) and Indre Østfold (Askim) politistasjon.
+The local police stations are Follo Police (Ski), Romerike (Lillestrøm), Østfold (Sarpsborg) and Indre Østfold (Askim) politistasjon.